FAQ

 • chevron_rightHow much are HHA dues and when are they paid?

 Invoices for the upcoming year's dues are distributed in December by the Property Manager.
 HHA dues are paid in January for the calendar year.
-Residents have the option to pay in two installments; one in January and the other in April.
-If a resident is having financial difficulty, they should work directly with the Property Manager to set up a payment plan.
+Residents have the option to pay in two installments; please work directly with the Property Manager to set up a payment plan.

 HHA dues are as follows: